amos-ws16/amos-ws16-arrowjs/docs/rest-api.md

 }
 ```

-A message that describes the status of the user
+A message that describes the status of the user:
 ```json
 {
     "type": "message",